plantgenomicslab/BCH709/index.md

 **Please note that workshop materials for working with Genomics data in R are in “alpha” development.
 These lessons are available for review and for informal teaching experiences, but are not yet part of The Carpentries’ official lesson offerings.**

-Interested in teaching these materials?
-We have an [onboarding video](https://www.youtube.com/watch?v=zgdutO5tejo) and accompanying [slides](https://docs.google.com/presentation/d/1fLlT2lPv32DqCFpRPPdHZBNHiQTpK79wd5Z3nsFwL3s/edit#slide=id.p) available to prepare Instructors to teach these lessons.
-After watching this video, please contact team@carpentries.org so that we can record your status as an onboarded Instructor.
-Instructors who have completed onboarding will be given priority status for teaching at centrally-organized Data Carpentry Genomics workshops.

 > ## Course description
 > An introduction to the science of genomics and bioinformatics.
 Includes genome sequencing; database techniques; structural, comparative, and evolutionary genomics; and gene expression analysis.